 Boora West contains a large area of cutaway.
 This bog is one of the older bogs that went into production at the beginning of industrial peat production and therefore has some of the oldest developing cutaway.
 Much of the cutaway has been developed as conifer plantation by Coillte, or as part of the Lough Boora Discovery Park.
 A significant portion of cutaway within the Lough Boora Discovery Park has been actively rehabilitated and this includes the construction of two lakes and a large wetland area (Leabeg wetlands).
 The western side still has some active peat production and younger pioneer cutaway developing in production-related cutaway.
 There is a railway along part of the northern boundary that connects the Boora yard and workshop to the Boora bog group.
 The Lough Boora Mesolithic site is located towards the centre of Boora west and is part or a former lake basin.
 This area is less developed and contains several features of significant ecological interest.
 Part of this area is designated as a potential National Heritage Area.
-Further south there is some other cutaway that has been developed as wetlands (South Boora wetlands).
-A large part of the former southern cutaway area has now been sold to the National Parks and Wildlife Service and is actively managed for Grey Partridge conservation.
+Further south there is some other cutaway area has now been sold to the National Parks and Wildlife Service and is actively managed for Grey Partridge conservation.
 For ease of description Boora west is further sub-divided into several sub-sections.